15 Best Rick and Morty Characters, Ranked

 15. Summer Smith

 Summer is literally every typical high school white girl parodied in animation.
-While her speech, mannerisms, body language, and the voice acting are spot on, it’s her growth as a character on the show to so much more than what an initial impression gives away is what keeps me invested in Summer as a character.
-She can be funny, exceptionally practical in situations even Rick sometimes fails to, simply an acceptance seeking teenager, or a bright spot in a family of nitwits (except Rick, of course).
-Her scenes where she confronts the fact that she was an unplanned child, and the way she chooses to deal with it among an increasingly dysfunctional family, from the strongest moments for her as a character in my opinion.
+While her speech, mannerisms, body language, and voice acting are spot on, it’s her growth as a character on the show to so much more than what an initial impression gives away that keeps me invested in Summer as a character.
+She can be funny and exceptionally practical in situations even Rick sometimes fails to, simply an acceptance-seeking teenager or a bright spot in a family of nitwits (except Rick, of course).
+Her scenes where she confronts the fact that she was an unplanned child and the way she chooses to deal with it among an increasingly dysfunctional family are the strongest moments for her as a character, in my opinion.

 Read More: Best Rick and Morty Episodes